chrispy-snps/DITA-convert-hrefs-to-keyrefs/README.md

 `@href`/`@keyref` replacements are performed using regular-expression substitution so that the files are minimally modified.
 All existing formatting/indenting remains in place.

-`@href` cross-references to nested subtopics are straightforward, as the file/subtopic ID path in the cross-reference `@href` matches the file/subtopic ID used in the map:
+`@href` cross-references to nested subtopics are straightforward, as the file/subtopic ID path in the cross-reference `@href` matches the file/subtopic ID used in the map `@href`:

 ```
 <topicref href="topic.dita" keys="topic">